Statuses in Latin with translation. Quotes in Latin with translation

 Aditum nocendi perfido praestat fides.

-"Trust given to the treacherous allows him to harm."
+“Trust placed in a treacherous person allows him to do harm.”

 Corruptio optimi pessima.